bccp/nbodykit/docs/source/catalogs/on-demand-io.rst

 Subclasses of :class:`CatalogSource` accept the ``use_cache`` keyword, which can turn on an internal cache to use when evaluating dask arrays.
-Often the most expensive task of evaluating a dask array is loading the data from disk.
-With this feature turned on, the :class:`CatalogSource` object will cache intermediate results, such that repeated calls to :func:`CatalogSource.compute` do not repeat expensive IO operations.
+Often the most expensive task when evaluating a dask array is loading the data from disk.
+With this feature is turned on, the :class:`CatalogSource` object will cache intermediate results, such that repeated calls to :func:`CatalogSource.compute` do not repeat expensive IO operations.